What it Was Like to Lose My Baby in Japan: A Reference for Those Who Have Experienced a Loss or Knows Somebody Who Has

 I lost my baby 3 months ago.
 The emotions running through my mind and body are still much more intense than I ever thought could be.
 I have spent these past few months trying to find ways to control those emotions.
 I realized that one way to help make sense of what I was feeling was to read about other people’s experiences.
 I needed to know that I was not alone.
 Unfortunately, but understandably, not many people want to share their experiences in much detail.
 This is why I would like to share my story.
-My experience comes from being pregnant in Japan, but regardless, if you’ve lost a baby, whether through stillbirth, neonatal complications, or even a miscarriage, I hope that you can find something here to assure you that what you’re feeling is normal.
-And if you haven’t lost a baby but know someone who does, or if you are a careworker in the field, this may be a useful read to help you understand what the parents might be going through, which may help you to communicate and to better provide some comfort.
+My experience comes from being pregnant in Japan.
+I don't know how hospitals in the West handle these situations, or if there is even some sort of training or standard, but thinking back on it, I am rather impressed with the way this Japanese hospital cared for me.
+If you’ve lost a baby, whether through stillbirth, neonatal complications, or even a miscarriage, I hope that you can find something here to assure you that what you’re feeling is normal.
+And if you haven’t lost a baby but know someone who does, or if you are a healthcare professional in the field, this may be a useful read to help you understand what the parents might be going through, which may lead to better communication and provision of comfort.

 In The Beginning

 My pregnancy was so normal and smooth at first.
 I had all the standard symptoms; morning sickness, cravings and aversions to food, heightened sense of smell, fatigue, and the list goes on.
 At every appointment the doctor told me that things were progressing well and that she had no concerns.
 I was avidly reading books on the stages of pregnancy and what to expect in each one.
 I had found out that I was having a boy.
 He was very active and I could feel him kicking around in my belly.
 What a strange but wonderful feeling that is.
 Each kick reminded me that my body was actually making and nurturing a human being right inside of me.